 Breastfeeding or starvation jaundice can happen in the first few days of life or it can occur later in the newborn period, this is not “normal”.
-It is caused by not enough milk and it is the baby equivalent of adult starvation jaundice.
-Large amounts of bilirubin in meconium coupled with infrequent stools increase the serum bilirubin levels (levels in the blood) and further increase reabsorption of bilirubin in the intestines.
-A baby may have a combination of breast milk jaundice and starvation jaundice at the same time (Gartner 2001).
-This indicates the importance of getting breastfeeding off to a good start from birth with help from your IBCLC lactation consultant.
-When a baby gets plenty of colostrum and breast milk he will have plenty of poops (stools) and frequent poops help to lower the bilirubin levels.
+It is caused by baby not having enough milk and it is the baby equivalent of adult starvation jaundice (Wambach and Spencer, 2021).
+Any problems breastfeeding, or a delay in the mother’s milk supply “coming in” may increase reabsorption of bilirubin in the intestines and subsequent jaundice (ABM, 2017).
+A baby may have a combination of breast milk jaundice and starvation jaundice at the same time (Gartner 2001) which highlights the importance of getting breastfeeding off to a good start from birth—see below for further information.

 #4 Abnormal or pathologic jaundice

-A number of medical conditions can cause abnormal jaundice (see risk factors below).
+A number of medical conditions can cause abnormal jaundice however baby is fed (see risk factors below).
 This type of jaundice usually appears within the first 24 hours after birth.
-It can also be combined with breast milk jaundice and/or starvation jaundice so, as above, it is still important to get feeding off to a good start with help from your IBCLC and see ABM Clinical Protocol #22, 2017.
+It can also be combined with breast milk jaundice and/or starvation jaundice so, as above, it is still important to get feeding off to a good start with help from your board certified lactation consultant and see ABM Clinical Protocol #22, 2017.

 Blood Incompatibility Jaundice

 One of the risk factors for abnormal jaundice is if there are certain incompatible blood types between mother and baby.
 Derby National Health Service (NHS) in the United Kingdom have a handout explaining more: